MQS™

 Bynder UI - CSV Export

-EasyBest for: Marketing teams, brand managers, content teamsOutput: CSV~5 minutes
+EasyBest for: Marketing teams, brand managers, content teams, DAM administratorsOutput: CSV~5 minutes

-Bynder allows users to select items in the library and extract their metadata as a CSV file — no actual files are downloaded, only the metadata.
+Bynder allows users to select items in the library and export their metadata as a CSV file.
+No files are downloaded, only the metadata.
 This is the fastest way to get a metadata spreadsheet and requires no technical setup.

 1